kubernetes/kops/docs/high_availability.md

 Kubernetes relies on a key-value store called "etcd", which uses the Quorum approach to consistency, so it is available if 51% of the nodes are available.

-As a result there are few considerations that need to be taken into account when using kops with HA:
+As a result there are a few considerations that need to be taken into account when using kops with HA:

 * Only odd number of masters instances should be created, as an even number is likely _less_ reliable than the lower odd number.
 * Kops has experimental support for running multiple masters in the same AZ, but it should be used carefully.
   If we create 2 (or more) masters in the same AZ, then failure of the AZ will likely cause etcd to lose quorum and stop operating (with 3 nodes).
 Running in the same AZ therefore increases the risk of cluster disruption,